Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ### MDK Middleware Reference Applications

-The [MDK Middleware](https://www.keil.arm.com/packs/mdk-middleware-keil) provides software components for IPv4 and IPv6 networking, USB Host and Device communication, and File System for data storage.
+The [MDK Middleware](https://www.keil.arm.com/packs/mdk-middleware-keil) provides software components for IPv4/IPv6 networking, USB Host/Device communication, and File System for data storage.

 The [MDK Middleware Pack](https://www.keil.arm.com/packs/mdk-middleware-keil) contains *Reference Applications* that shows the usage of these software components.
 These examples are hardware agnostic; adding a board layer that provides the required APIs allows to run the example project on a specific target hardware.

 ![MDK Middleware Example](./images/MDK-MW-Example.png "MDK Middleware Example")

-The picture above shows how and USB HID example connects to a board specific software layer.
+The picture above shows how an USB HID example connects to a board specific software layer.
-The *Reference Application Example* does not specify a target hardware.
+The *Reference Application* does not specify a target hardware.
 For execution on target hardware a software layer is required that provides the hardware specific APIs.
 These board specific layers are provided in BSP Packs which allows to run the example on many different hardware targets.

 The Reference example uses [`connections:`](YML-Input-Format.md#connections) to list the consumed (required) APIs.
-The board layer in the BSP Pack provides these [`connections:`](YML-Input-Format.md#connections), and may offer several additional `connections:` that makes the layer suitable for a range of *Reference Applications*.
+The board layer in the BSP Pack provides these [`connections:`](YML-Input-Format.md#connections) and may offer several additional `connections:` that makes the layer suitable for a range of *Reference Applications*.

-As the *Application Reference Example* is not hardware specific it does not define a target type.
+As the *Reference Application* is not hardware specific it does not define a target type.
 It does also not add the board specific software layer.
 With two steps the `*.csolution.yml` file of such an example is configured for an evaluation board.

 1. Specify the evaluation board under `target-types:`.
 This board should also provide a suitable board specific software layer for the application.
 2. Use the command `cbuild setup` to identify the compatible board specific software layer.
 Add this software layer to your application.

-***Reference Application Example* `*.csolution.yml` file**
+***Reference Application* `*.csolution.yml` file**

 ```yml
 solution: